maurocarlu/oracle-biomed-db-webapp/README.md

 - Association pages: `/assign`, `/writes`, `/affected`, `/cause`, `/analyze` (+ add pages)
 - Operations: `/operations/op2`, `/operations/op3`, `/operations/op4`, `/operations/op5` (these call the database functions)

-Most add pages use HTML forms that submit to the same route (POST).
-The app uses `oracledb` to execute SQL and stored procedures; read the code in `webapp/app.py` for details on how REFs and object inserts are implemented.

-## Notes, limitations and assumptions

-- Security: This project is demonstrative.
-Do NOT use `SYSTEM` or default passwords in production.
-The `app.secret_key` is hardcoded and must be changed.
-No authentication/authorization is implemented.
-- Oracle driver: The project uses python-oracledb in thin mode (no Instant Client).
-For advanced features or thick mode, install Oracle Instant Client and configure accordingly.
-- Scalability: The `insert_auto.sql` can generate large datasets (tens of thousands of rows).
-Be mindful of storage and performance during population.
-- Data integrity: Business rules are enforced via triggers; ensure you test the constraint scripts in a safe environment.
-- Environment variables and config: The connection DSN is built in `webapp/config.py` using env vars.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Open a pull request with a clear description of changes

-If you add features that change DB schemas or stored procedure signatures, update `README.md` and `sql/` scripts accordingly.

-## License

-Choose an appropriate open source license for your project and add a `LICENSE` file.
-No license file is included in this repository currently.

 ---

 If you want, I can: